aznxluvlyguy4u/wiki2/SSL certificate.md

 - More information: https://www.digitalocean.com/community/tutorials/how-to-secure-apache-with-let-s-encrypt-on-ubuntu-18-04

-* _note:_ the _serverName_ in the virtualhost conf file, needs to match the domain for which the SSL certificate is generated.
+* _note:_ **Again**: the _serverName_ in the virtualhost conf file, needs to match the domain for which the SSL certificate is generated.

 ```
-$sudo certbot --apache -d rental.oceanpremium.com
+$ sudo certbot --apache -d rental.oceanpremium.com
 ```

 #### Output